 In any other season, the Minnesota Vikings traveling to New York to take on the Giants would be a must-watch Monday Night Football game.
-Tonight, as the team’s prepare for their 8:40 EST / 5:40 PST kickoff at MetLife Stadium, they’ll likely encounter some fans waffling about whether to catch MNF on ESPN at all, or watch Monday Night Football online free using the links below.
+Tonight, as the team’s prepare for their 8:40 EST / 5:40 PST kickoff at MetLife Stadium, they’ll likely encounter some fans waffling about whether to catch MNF on ESPN at all, or watch Monday Night Football online free using one of several different methods.
 The Vikings have a horrid 1-4 record through six weeks, trumped only by the 0-6 Giants.
 Those records could leave NFL fans turning the HDTV off completely and opting for a match-three game on their tablet, but these are teams desperate for a win, so tonight’s MNF game is bound to see them both go all out.

 The Vikings probably provide the biggest reason to watch tonight’s game.
 Although Minnesota running back Adrian Peterson was in the headlines two weeks ago for horrible reasons, he did play last Sunday, and his personal misfortune was trumped by bigger professional news from Minnesota that the team signed quarterback Josh Freeman.
 Tonight’s MNF game against the Giants marks Freeman’s Vikings debut after he was released by the Tampa Bay Buccaneers following a public disagreement with Buccaneers head coach Greg Schian.
 Freeman believed he could be a starting QB in the NFL, and he’ll get his next shot tonight as Christian Ponder plays the backup QB role.
 Freeman will have to show some serious improvement — he ranks 35th of 36 quarterbacks in the NFL’s Quarterback Ranking (QBR) — but on a struggling Minnesota Vikings team, he’s bound to get a chance.